Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 ## Keeping the player inside the screen

 Finally, we will restrict the player movement to the screen boundaries.
-We will use the MonoGame's **[Rectangle](xref:Microsoft.Xna.Framework.Rectangle)** class to store the boundaries values.
+We will use MonoGame's **[Rectangle](xref:Microsoft.Xna.Framework.Rectangle)** class to store the boundary values.

 [Link to MonoGame Rectangle documentation](https://docs.monogame.net/api/Microsoft.Xna.Framework.Rectangle.html)

-When the player hit a boundary, we will set the player position to the boundary and set the speed in that direction to 0.
+When the player hits a boundary, we will set the player position to the boundary and set the speed in that direction to 0.

 ```csharp